home-assistant/home-assistant.io/source/_components/sensor.template.markdown

 ### {% linkable_title Renaming Sensor Output %}

-If you don't like the wording of a sensor output then the Template Sensor can help too.
+If you don't like the wording of a sensor output, then the Template Sensor can help too.
 Let's rename the output of the [Sun component](/components/sun/) as a simple example:

 {% raw %}